 ( actual numbers are slightly less, because there is some double counting when libraries identify in more than one category)

 2) New libraries built last year.

 Data on new or refurbished libraries is not readily available.
+Several State libraries (South Australia, Victoria, Queensland) are undertaking major building redevelopments, which span several years.

 3) General trends of visitorship and membership